Please note that the monthly group meetings are being resumed from Wednesday 1st September 2021.

-Please note the new meeting location from February 2020.
+Please also note the new meeting location.

 There’s no greater sense of freedom, adventure and fun than riding your motorbike through beautiful countryside on the UK network of ‘green lanes’.